CaoAssignments/guides/junit4.md

 ## VSCode Extension

-1. Open the folder `junitDemo` in VSCode.
+1. Open the folder `junit-demo` in VSCode.
 Make sure that you are opening this folder in the editor!
 You may encounter issues if you open a parent folder.

+2. Open the tester file `DemoArrayImplTester.java`.

    You might notice that there are some red errors:

    <img src="https://i.imgur.com/H07YX1d.png" width=300>

    Don't worry about these for now.

-2. Open the tester file `DemoArrayImplTester.java`.

-3. On the left side of VSCode, there are ICONS, please click on the icon that looks like a beaker.
+4. On the left side of VSCode, there are ICONS, please click on the icon that looks like a beaker.
    If there is no beaker, please go to "Manage" - "Extensions", and install "Extension Pack for Java".
 If you already have "Extension Pack for Java" installed, make sure all of the extensions are up-to-date.

    This beaker will show up if you have the tester file `DemoArrayImplTester.java` open.

    <img src="https://i.imgur.com/YUvR3Ri.png" height=400>

-4. Please Enable Java Test and select **JUnit** (NOT JUnit Jupiter).
+5. Please Enable Java Test and select **JUnit** (NOT JUnit Jupiter).

    <img src="https://i.imgur.com/pRW5Qfn.png" height=300>

    <img src="https://i.imgur.com/7Q4TFxv.png" height=150>

-5. Then you will see the unit Tests if they pass or fail.
+6. Then you will see the unit Tests if they pass or fail.
 All of them will pass but this image below is an idea of what it could look like.

    <img src="https://i.imgur.com/TlqHEtF.png" height=150>